silbermoewe/posts-2014/olympos.md

 ![](11_Ziegen)
 ![](12_Panorama)

-Without having another choice we had do pay whatever she claimed and drove to the parking space inside the national park which surrounds Mt.
+Without having another choice we had to pay whatever she asked for and drove to the parking space inside the national park which surrounds Mt.
 Olympus.
 We declared to get up at 7am the next morning so we would have much time to hike.

 ![](13_Platz)
 ![](14_Timur_Wanderung)